 |Certificates of Deposit|| ||$500 for all terms|

-Sunrise Banks has several deposit products like savings accounts, checking accounts and CDs to give you many options to manage your money.
-Sunrise Banks does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Sunrise Banks offers several deposit products like savings accounts, checking accounts and CDs that provide you with many options to manage your money.
+Sunrise Banks does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Sunrise Banks's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Sunrise Banks's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a Sunrise Banks Near Me

-Sunrise Banks has seven locations across the U.S.Back to Overview
+Sunrise Banks has seven physical locations across the U.S.Back to Overview